 He says in an interview, “If you have the sensitivity to gluten—it’s a lifelong problem.
 You can’t be a little pregnant… it’s like that.
 The only grain we know of that’s lifelong is wheat.
 The immune system has memory b-cells and it makes them for wheat.
 We don’t know if the body makes them to any other grains, but with wheat, we know it’s a slam dunk.
 It’s lifelong.”

 The fact that your immune system has memory b-cells to wheat is eye-opening to me.
 Your body makes antibodies to invading pathogens like viruses, and these antibodies form memory cells that remember that exact pathogen so it can more quickly produce antibodies and fight off future infections.
 It’s why we get vaccines to deadly viruses.
-It trains the immune system to recognize and combat these pathogens more quickly.
+It trains the immune system to recognize and combat these pathogens quickly.

 Bottom line: If you have a gluten sensitivity, you have it for life.
-And when you eat “just a little gluten,” you reactivate those memory b cells and awaken the inflammatory fire dormant inside of you.
+And when you eat “just a little gluten,” you reactivate those memory b cells and awaken the inflammatory fires that lie dormant inside of you.

 There is a Difference

 Remember, there is a difference between putting your symptoms of celiac disease into remission and curing celiac disease.
 Right now, there is no cure for celiac disease, and no, celiac disease cannot just go away.
 Neither can a gluten sensitivity.

 However, if you remove gluten from your diet (and if you’re serious about eating gluten free – no gluten, ever), and you take steps to replenish your nutrient reserves, keep your ph balance in check, and mind your gut health, you’ll be in a position to put all your symptoms into remission for good.

 Does this approach work for everyone?
 No. But, for the majority of people with celiac disease, it works.
 And best of all, this approach requires no potentially harmful, potent drugs; just good old-fashioned common sense and the food on your plate.